 To ensure achievement and success for students in the Dual Language Program, it is necessary for families to commit to the program for a minimum of six years (kindergarten through fifth grade).
 Active parent support is extremely important to the long-term success of the program.

-Interested families must complete and submit an application for their child.
+Interested families are required to attend one of the Parent Information Meetings offered at the school prior to submitting an application for the program.
+Families must complete and submit an application for their child.
 Applications will be available at Sarah J. Anderson Elementary and online.
 Applications must be submitted to Anderson Elementary by the deadline to be entered into the lottery.
 (If there are more applicants than spaces in the program, students will be selected through a lottery process.)

 Students residing within the school boundaries of Anderson Elementary will be placed in the first lottery drawing.
 The second drawing will be for students outside of the school’s boundary, but within the Vancouver Public Schools’ boundaries.
 The third drawing will be for students outside of Vancouver Public Schools (per district regulations).
 All applicants will be notified of the lottery outcome.